 The Very Best Places to Visit in Bedfordshire

 If you’re looking for a classically British getaway, Bedfordshire could be the place for you.
-Ideally placed for access from London, it’s just 30 miles away from the capital but its green countryside, wide rivers and pretty houses and villages make it feel as though it’s much further away.
+Ideally placed for access from London, it’s just 30 miles away from the capital, but its green countryside, wide rivers and pretty houses and villages make it feel as though it’s much further away.
 With many areas of outstanding natural beauty, it’s a place where you can get back to nature.
-Here, Plum Guide recommends the best places to visit in Bedfordshire.
+Here at Plum Guide, we've gone above and beyong to create this expert guide for you, so read on for our suggestions on the best places to visit in Bedfordshire.

 ZSL Whipsnade Zoo